tomresan/dismo-release/README.md

 ```

 ## 🚀 Usage
-To use DisMo for motion transfer, we provide the code and weights for a CogVideoX-5B video model variant, which was adapted to be conditioned on motion embeddings and text prompts.
+To use DisMo for motion transfer, we provide the code and LoRA weights of an adapted CogVideoX-5B video model, which is conditioned on motion embeddings and text prompts.
 You can load the default model variant as follows:
 ```
 from dismo.video_model_finetuning.cogvideox import CogVideoXMotionAdapter_5B_TI2V_Large